WizardCM/OBS-Drag-Demo/README.md

 # OBS Browser Dragging Example

 **What:** Drag a webpage, direct into OBS.
 Pre-defined sizes, pre-defined names.
+[Test it here](https://wizardcm.github.io/OBS-Drag-Demo/).

 **Why:** Adding overlays can require a lot of effort.
 Let's make it easier.